 Place almonds in saute pan and lightly toast.
 Remove to a small bowl and set aside.

-Combine soy sauce, sesame oil, vinegar and brown sugar.
+Combine soy sauce, sesame oil, vinegar and brown sugar in a small bowl.
 Set aside.

 Put garlic and ginger in the center of the pan, adding a bit more oil, if necessary, and saute for 30-60 seconds, until fragrant.